-The portfolio may invest up to 20% of its total assets in debt securities.
-The portfolio may invest up to 5% of its net assets in below investment grade debt securities (known as "junk bonds"), including below investment grade convertible debt securities.
+The portfolio may invest up to 20% of its total assets in securities of non-U.S. issuers.
+The portfolio will not invest more than 5% of its total assets in the securities of emerging markets issuers.

 The portfolio may, but is not required to, use derivatives, such as stock index futures and options.
-The portfolio may use derivatives for a variety of purposes, including: in an attempt to hedge against adverse changes in the market price of securities, interest rates or currency exchange rates; as a substitute for purchasing or selling securities; to attempt to increase the portfolio's return as a non-hedging strategy that may be considered speculative; to manage portfolio characteristics; and as a cash flow management technique.
+The portfolio may use derivatives for a variety of purposes, including: in an attempt to hedge against adverse changes in the market prices of securities, interest rates or currency exchange rates; as a substitute for purchasing or selling securities; to attempt to increase the portfolio's return as a non-hedging strategy that may be considered speculative; to manage portfolio characteristics; and as a cash flow management technique.
 The portfolio may choose not to make use of derivatives for a variety of reasons, and any use may be limited by applicable law and regulations.
-The portfolio may also hold cash or other short-term investments.
+The portfolio also may hold cash or other short-term instruments.